gfpop: an R Package for Univariate Graph-Constrained Change-Point Detection: The gfpop package

-\subsection{Some additional useful functions in gfpop}
+Each data-point can be weighted using parameter \code{weights} in \code{gfpop} function.
+It can be useful to gather consecutive identical values for count data time-series in order to speed-up the change-point analysis \cite{cleynen2014segmentor3isback}.

-\paragraph{Data generator.} As demonstrated in the previous examples, the \proglang{dataGenerator} function can be used to simulate \proglang{n} data-points using a distribution of \proglang{type} ``mean'', ``poisson'', ``exp'' , ``variance'' or ``negbin''.
-Standard deviation parameter \proglang{sigma} and decay \proglang{gamma} are specific to the Gaussian mean model, whereas \proglang{size} is linked to the R ``rnbinom'' function from R \proglang{stats} package.
+\subsection{Some additional useful functions in \pkg{gfpop}}

-\paragraph{Standard deviation estimation.}For many real-data-sets examples, we are obliged to estimate the standard deviation from the observed data.
+\paragraph{Standard deviation estimation.} For many real-data-sets examples, we are obliged to estimate the standard deviation from the observed data.
 This value is then used to normalize the data or to be included in edge penalties.
-The \proglang{sdDiff} returns such an estimation with the default HALL method \citep{hall1990asymptotically} well suited for time series with change-points.
+The \fct{sdDiff} returns such an estimation with the default HALL method \citep{hall1990asymptotically} well suited for time series with change-points.

-\paragraph{A plotting function.} We defined a plotting function \proglang{plot}, which shows data-points and the results of the gfpop function on a unique graph.
-The user has to explicitly use the \proglang{data} parameter as in following example.
+\paragraph{A plotting function.} We defined a plotting function \fct{plot}, which shows data-points and the results of the \fct{gfpop} function by using inferred segment parameters and change-points.
+The user can plot the result in two graphs or only one for \code{mean} and \code{poisson} types (see parameter \code{multiple}) and has to explicitly use the \code{data} parameter as in following examples.